ISP FUTURES

 What we are doing to achieve these commitments?

-ISP Change Makers – ISP Schools will be encouraged to organise activities with their students and wider communities around international environmental days: Earth Day on 22nd April 2021, Litter Less Day in May 2021 and World Environment Day on 5th June 2021.
+ISP Change Makers – ISP Schools will be encouraged to organise activities with their students and wider communities around international environmental days: Earth Day on April 22nd, Litter Less Day in May, and World Environment Day on June 5th.